-After our sinful lunch, we will seek redemption by visiting the beautiful Cathedral which once was on the road to Compostelle, and explore its hidden gardens for a relax time.
+After our sinful lunch, we will seek redemption by visiting the beautiful Cathedral which is on the many roads to Compostelle, and explore its hidden gardens for a relax time.

 Dinner in THE Bordeaux restaurant where Bordelais wine drinkers go.
 It shows!

-Then lunch near the hotel before heading to the train station where we will part with Serge, for a high speed 2 hour ride to Paris.
-Our Paris hotel is a very comfortable one in Saint Germain des Près, a 10 minutes taxi ride from the train station, and in the most perfect location, close to the Seine River.
+We will have lunch not too far from the hotel, and then get to the train station by tram, a straight shot from the hotel, for the ultimate, stress free train catching.
+High speed 2 hour ride to Paris.
+Our Paris hotel is a very comfortable one in Saint Germain des Près, a 10 minutes taxi ride from the train station, and in the most perfect location, an artsy and legendary part of Paris, very central, lovely close to the Seine River.

 Dinner in Paris and night stroll in the city.

-* Thursday June 29: I have included two days in Paris so that everybody may enjoy the city as the cherry on the cake of this tour.
-Those not participating in my Paris Itinerary will spend the days as they wish, and may take advantage of the "meet us for dinner" option, in keeping with the high standards of the tour.
-Frank will probably come to Paris and grace us with his company for dinner.
+* Thursday June 27: I have included two nights in Paris so that everybody may enjoy the city as the cherry on the cake of this tour.
+Those not participating in my Paris Itinerary will spend the day as they wish, and may take advantage of the "meet us for dinner" option.

 See all the options for the tour, which feature the room options, my Paris Itinerary, and the "meet us for dinner."